WakePL/wake-EyE-Tibia-Bot/README.md

 Have fun bot is based on screen scans its 1 pixel that is 1.2 %  of 100 % whole health bar you can change everything in code.
+Compiled .zip runable 1.2 pix % version is uploaded to.